pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

   [Less Sniperlike NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/34199): Replaced by NPCs Learn to Aim.\
   [Lightning VFX Edit](https://www.nexusmods.com/skyrimspecialedition/mods/124520): It halves the framerates when used with CS Light.\
   [Locational Damage SKSE VR](https://www.nexusmods.com/skyrimspecialedition/mods/26447): It makes the game too easy.\
-  [Locational Encounter Zones](https://www.nexusmods.com/skyrimspecialedition/mods/85212): I see many warnings about the mod not being able to find encounter zones.\
   [MergeMapper](https://www.nexusmods.com/skyrimspecialedition/mods/74689): It was installed as a requirement for other mods but it did not do anything because there is no zMerge patch in this modlist.\
   [More Tavern Idles - SSE Port](https://www.nexusmods.com/skyrimspecialedition/mods/16757): Redundant and not compatible with AI Overhaul that adds its own idle markers.\
   [MorrowLoot Ultimate](https://www.nexusmods.com/skyrimspecialedition/mods/3058): Loots are predictable.
 Open World Loot's randomness works better for replayability in my opinion.\